tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![classification_errors.png](Images/classification_errors.png)

-Now that the pre-existing data has been visualized into the corresponding classes, separated by a hyperplane, the model can be used to predict the classification of new data points.
-Just like with the Logistic Regression model, the `predict` function can be used to make label predictions.
+Now that the pre-existing data has been visualized into the corresponding classes and separated by a hyperplane, the model can be used to predict the classification of new data points.
+Just like with the logistic regression model, the `predict` function can be used to make label predictions.

     ```python
     # Create new data set to predict